nalioto/Red-tailed-Hawk-Analyses/README.md

 Each chapter has its own folder where the code used to clean/prep the data and run each analysis will be provided.
 The actual movement data will not be stored here but can be made available upon reasonable request.

-### Chapter 2
+### Chapter 1
-The code in this particular folder was used to run the analysis for the manuscript by _Alioto et al._ titled: **Crossing the Strait: Wind and Uplift facilitate route selection for a soaring migrant in spring**.
+The code in this particular folder was used to run the analysis for the manuscript by _Alioto et al. 2025_ titled: **Crossing the Strait: Wind and uplift facilitate water crossing behavior for a soaring migrant in spring**.
 This manuscript is in prep and is being submitted to *movement ecology*.
 The code in this folder cleans both the weather and behavioural data and then a separate script merges the two together.
-Finally a script to run the GAMMs (_Generalized Additive Mixed Models_) and create the correpsonding plots of the interactions among covariates is provided.
+Finally a script to run the GLMMs (_Generalized Linear Mixed Models_) and create the correpsonding conditional effects plots seen in the manuscript are provided.

 ### Acknowledgements